New Zealand–United States relations: Vietnam War

-In 1966, when Confrontation came to an end, Australia and New Zealand were pressured by the United States to expand their involvement in the war.
-The 1st Australian Task Force (1ATF) was formed with additional Australian infantry and artillery, supported by Australian tanks, cavalry, air support, logistics, intelligence, engineering, and Special forces.
-1ATF was given the province of Phuoc Tuy as its Tactical Area of Operations.
-New Zealand reluctantly increased its commitment by sending a Company of RNZIR troops to Vietnam in 1967.
-A second company was sent at the end of 1967.

-In March 1968 the two New Zealand companies were integrated into 2nd Battalion, Royal Australian Regiment, forming the 2RAR/NZ (ANZAC) Battalion, with New Zealand personnel assuming various positions in the battalion, including that of second in command.
+In 1966, when the Indonesia–Malaysia confrontation came to an end, Australia and New Zealand were pressured by the United States to expand their involvement in the Vietnam War.
+The 1st Australian Task Force (1ATF) was formed with additional Australian infantry and artillery, supported by Australian tanks, cavalry, air support, logistics, intelligence, engineering, and special forces.
+The task force was given the province of Phuoc Tuy as its tactical area of operations.
+New Zealand reluctantly increased its commitment by sending two companies of RNZIR troops in 1967.
+The companies were integrated into 2nd Battalion, Royal Australian Regiment in March 1968, forming the 2RAR/NZ (ANZAC) Battalion, with New Zealand personnel assuming various positions in the battalion, including that of second in command.
 A NZSAS troop was sent in 1968 and worked on operations with the Australian SAS.

-The New Zealand rifle companies were deployed on infantry operations with various Australian regiments and in independent operations in addition to their Battalion operations, with each member serving a 12-month Tour of duty thereafter.
+The New Zealand rifle companies were deployed on infantry operations with various Australian regiments and in independent operations in addition to their battalion operations, with each member serving a 12-month tour of duty thereafter.

 The RNZA artillery battery continued to support Australian, New Zealand, and American forces throughout the entire war.
-RNZAF pilots joined No. 9 Squadron RAAF in 1968 and from December 1968 more than a dozen RNZAF Forward air controllers served with the Seventh Air Force, United States Air Force.
+RNZAF pilots joined No. 9 Squadron RAAF in 1968 and from December 1968 more than a dozen RNZAF forward air controllers served with the Seventh Air Force, United States Air Force.

-As American focus shifted to President Richard Nixon's 'Vietnamization'—a policy of slow disengagement from the war, by gradually building up the Army of the Republic of Vietnam so that it could fight the war on its own, New Zealand withdrew one of the infantry companies at the end of 1970, replacing it with a training team in January 1971.
+As American focus shifted to President Richard Nixon's 'Vietnamization'—a policy of slow disengagement from the war, by gradually building up the Army of the Republic of Vietnam so that it could fight the war on its own—New Zealand withdrew one of the infantry companies at the end of 1970, replacing it with a training team in January 1971.
 Numbering 25 men from all branches of service, the New Zealand team assisted the United States Army Training Team in Chi Lang.

-In December 1971 all Australian and New Zealand combat forces left Vietnam after turning over the 1ATF base to the Army of the Republic of Vietnam (ARVN.)
+In December 1971 all Australian and New Zealand combat forces left Vietnam after turning over the 1ATF base to the Army of the Republic of Vietnam.
 In February 1972 a second NZ training team, 18 strong, was deployed to Vietnam and was based at Dong Ba Thin Base Camp, near Cam Ranh Bay.
 It assisted with the training of Cambodian infantry battalions.
 This team also provided first aid instruction and specialist medical instruction at Dong Ba Thin's 50-bed hospital.
 The two New Zealand training teams were withdrawn from South Vietnam in December 1972.